solarkennedy/sensu-training/introduction/lectures/Installing Uchiwa - The Sensu Dashboard/README.md

 Sensu doesn't come with a dashboard.
 Surprised?
 You should not be.

 It is refreshing to me that Sensu *doesn't* presume to provide a dashboard and that the API is well-formed enough to provide all the endpoints necissary for an external dashboard or any other external tool to work.

-In other words: Sensu's de-coupling philosophy means that you can use *any* dashboard, or none, or whatever.
+In other words, Sensu's de-coupling philosophy means that you can use *any* dashboard, or none, or whatever.
 If you have some super fancy in-house dashboard that you already have and you want to integrate?
 Go for it.

-For most people, the very popular Uchiwa Sensu dashboard will work.
-Lets install that.
+For most people, the very popular Uchiwa Sensu dashboard will work just fine.
+Let's install that.

 ### Actually Installing It

+The official docs references two different dashboards here, "Uchiwa" and the "Sensu Enterprise Dashboard".
+The Enterprise dashboard is a version of Uchiwa that does fancier authentication and that sort of thing.

+For an introductory course, we are going to use the Open Source dashboard, Uchiwa.
+It works fine for most people.
+I'll cover the differences between the open source and enterprise versions of everything in a later lecture.
+But, Uchiwa for now.

-Uchiwa is available from the same Sensu repositories:
+Uchiwa is available from the same Sensu repositories that you have enabled from previous steps:

     sudo apt-get -y install uchiwa